 Going from season 1 to season 2, it was clear things changed.
 First and foremost, production switched from Satelight to Studio Deen, with a drop in animation quality following in its wake.
 While the show didn’t look as bad as other Deen productions, it was definitely a shame to see Satelight go, after they did such a neat job on the first season.
 Outside of Deen’s control though, is the radically different flow to the story.

-At this point in the show the cast had become so bloated it didn’t feel like anybody got the spotlight they deserved and so many story developments were competing for screen time that everything moved at an absolute crawl.
+At this point in the show, the cast had become so bloated it didn’t feel like anybody got the spotlight they deserved.
+So many story developments were competing for screen time that everything moved at an absolute crawl.
 When the story then shifted focus from the established cast of characters to tell the story of a bunch of new characters in a completely different country, I just threw in the towel and gave up on the series.

 Each episode is much of the same, with a character that wishes death on another person being introduced.
 We explore their relations a bit, maybe they are having second thoughts, and eventually we get to the scene where Hell Girl takes whoever dies away with her.
-While these scenes are creative and a highlight of the show, the short story format gets repetitive and contrived, with some episodes having absurd reasons for why a character wants to sell their soul just to be rid of somebody else.
+While these scenes are creative, the short story format gets contrived, with some episodes having absurd reasons for why a character wants to sell their soul just to be rid of somebody else.
 Like one episode has a kid murder his best friend because he witnessed said friend being scared one time.